trueadm/ripple/website/docs/guide/events.md

 # Event Binding with Props

-Like React, Ripple deviates from the standard with event handlers.
-Here, events are camelCased props that start with 'on', unlike standard HTML.
+Ripple deviates slightly from the platform in terms of event binding.
+Like most frameworks except for React, we rely on the native event system of the browser.
+However, Ripple doesn't use the same all-lowercase props/attributes to bind events -- a camelCase convention is used instead, shown below:

-- `onClick`
+- `onclick` -> `onClick`
-- `onPointerMove`
+- `onpointermove` -> `onPointerMove`
-- `onPointerDown`
+- `onpointerdown` -> `onPointerDown`
-- `onKeyDown`
+- `onKeyDown` -> `onKeyDown`

 For `capture` phase events, just add `Capture` to the end of the prop name: